YaleTHz/nelly/README.md

 ## Primary functions

-1. `cordouan_main` takes in an input file name and two time traces and returns a vector for the resulting calculated refracted refractive index, as well as the one for the corresponding frequencies.
+1. `nelly_main` takes in an input file name and two time traces and returns a vector for the resulting calculated refracted refractive index, as well as the one for the corresponding frequencies.
 Conceptually, the code and be broken up into a few steps.

    1. **Loading and processing experimental data**
       1. Load settings and geometry from the input file.